SamboyCoding/Fmod5Sharp/README.md

 | AT9 | ❌ | | |
 | XWMA | ❌ | | |
 | VORBIS | ✔️ | ogg | Requires native libraries on user's system. |

+# Acknowledgements

+This project uses:
+- [OggVorbisEncoder](https://github.com/SteveLillis/.NET-Ogg-Vorbis-Encoder) to build Ogg Vorbis output streams.
+- [NAudio.Core](https://github.com/naudio/NAudio) to do the same thing but for WAV files.
+- [BitStreams](https://github.com/rubendal/BitStream) for parsing vorbis header data.
+It also uses System.Text.Json.